-- A National Spatial Data Infrastructure exists that - includes the ability to find and access geospatial data holdings (public and FOUO) of all involved Federal, State, Local, and Tribal government entities. - A wildfire event is occurring that threatens life and property in the dry southwestern region of the United States.
+- A National Spatial Data Infrastructure exists that includes the ability to find and access geospatial data holdings (public and for official use only) of all involved Federal, State, Local, and Tribal government entities. - A wildfire event is occurring that threatens life and property in the dry southwestern region of the United States.